-Hovenring Eindhoven
+Hovenring bicycle bridge Eindhoven

-Interview with Hovenring designer Adriaan Kok
+interview with designer Adriaan Kok

 What was the goal of the Hovenring and how did you address it?